paritytech/capi/docs/Effects.md

 ### Final Note about Effects

-The beauty of this programming model is that developers can see performance improvements as we enhance the effect runtime.
+Another advantage of this programming model is that developers can see performance improvements as we enhance the effect runtime.
 Today, a Capi effect may take 100ms to execute.
 Tomorrow, it may take 30ms.
 The day after, ...

 Onward to adventure.